alexpmorris/dipfs/README.md

 See releases for a compiled version.

+**I confirmed** that DokanInstall_0.6.0.exe (and dipfs) also work on 64-bit Windows 7, as well as on older Windows 32-bit systems.

 NOTE: I first tried using dokany, but it blocks installation on older Windows systems.

-HOWEVER, **I confirmed** that DokanInstall_0.6.0.exe (and dipfs) also work on 64-bit Windows 7, as well as on older Windows 32-bit systems.
+I tried dokany on 64-bit  Windows 7, and it seemed to work well there too, **except** that dokany seems to BSOD when I tried to dismount the drive (it also happened with their version of mirror.exe, so it's not a dipfs issue).
+I've opened an issue with dokany.